 Read all the books

-But there we go, 20 things do during furlough.
+But there we go, 20 things to do if you’ve been furloughed.
 I hope it’s helpful and there’s something on here that you can do to pass the time.
-The most important thing to do though is stay in touch and stay healthy.
+The most important thing to do is to stay in touch and stay healthy.